Here's everything we know so far about the show. If fantasy is your thing, we also have a similar roundup for season 2 of The Witcher.

 The teaser tweets also came with a map which you can find below:

-It's a period that lasts over three thousand years, so we still don't know exactly when - or where - the show will be set.
-As you can see from the place names on the map, this is a Middle-earth very different to the one seen in the films so far, with different kingdoms, cultures, and names.
+It's a period that lasts over three thousand years, and as you can see from the place names on the map, this is a Middle-earth very different to the one seen in the films so far, with different kingdoms, cultures, and names.

 Particularly noteworthy is the inclusion of the isle of Numenor in the west - this is the location of a human civilisation that was corrupted by Sauron in the Second Age and turned against the Valar - and was ultimately sunk beneath the sea for it, long before the events of The Hobbit.
 That means it's never been seen on screen before.